nguyentdnb95/ebook-trade-technical/technical-analysics-en.md

 appeared in the 1929–32 Primary Bear Market led many chart students to expect similar developments in every Bear Market, but the fact is that 1929–32 was unique in that respect.

-_Chapter fifteen: Major Trendlines 293_

-_As of the turn of the century, the most important of these indexes, joining the Dow, are probably the S&P 500, the S&P 100, and the NASDAQ.
-In fact these are probably sufficient for economic analysis and forecasting purposes, and certainly_

 ![fig-179](./img/fig-179.png)